grafana/loki/docs/getting-started/logcli.md

 $ export GRAFANA_PASSWORD=<password>
 ```

-Otherwise you can point logcli to a local instance directly
+Otherwise you can point LogCLI to a local instance directly
 without needing a username and password:

 ```bash